Simon3/SmartDebuffCheck/readme.md

 - Add or remove *dangerous bosses* that require Demo Shout and Thunderclap, if using the default settings (top of the file);
 - Add or remove *allowed debuffs* for the "Trash debuffs" option (top of the file too);
 - Change the way some debuffs are handled by default, for example mage debuffs or warlock curses.

+## How to install
+You can download the archive via Githut by clicking on *Clone or Download* -> *Download ZIP*.
+Then you will need to extract it, remove the *-master* at the end of the name of the folder, and finally move it to your WoW/Interface/AddOns folder.